Duomo, Florence

 The Dome

-Brunelleschi’s dome (completed 1436) is the main event, and climbing it is a genuinely good use of an hour.
-You access it from inside the cathedral, and the ascent includes a section where you walk along a gallery between the inner and outer shells — at that point you’re essentially inside the dome’s structure, looking down at the nave far below through a gap that feels much too small.
-The view from the lantern at the top takes in all of Florence and the hills beyond.
-There are 463 steps and no lift.
-The queue can be brutal in high season — go before 9am or book in advance online.
+Climbing the dome is the best use of an hour in Florence.
+You access it from inside the cathedral, and part of the ascent involves walking along the gallery between the inner and outer shells, at which point you are literally inside the dome’s construction, looking down at the nave far below through a gap that feels much too small for what you are doing.
+The view from the lantern at the top takes in all of Florence and the hills beyond: the Arno, Fiesole, the green rise of the Tuscan hills.

 The Baptistery